 Everyone gives advice, right? ….so here’s the overall version:

 Always be yourself.
 Never try to hide who you are.
 The only shame is to have shame.
 Always stand up for what you believe in.
 Always question what other people tell you.
 Never regret the past.
 It’s a waste of time.
 There’s a reason for everything.
 Every mistake, every moment of weakness, every terrible thing that has happened to you.
 Grow from it.
-The only way you can ever get the respect of others is when you show them that you respect yourself and most importantly, do your thing and never apologize for being you.

 Take the chances you dream of taking so that you can reflect on life and know that you have done your best.
 In all that you do, devote yourself as fully as possible.
 No one becomes successful without investing and sweating more than they wish.
 Surround yourself with people and things that support your efforts and lose those that do not.